Dow hits 25,000 points for first time on US hiring data

 Earlier this week he projected the S&P 500 would end the year at 2,800, which implies a large portion of the year's gains have already happened.

-"I feel like a dieter with a calorie allotment who has already gone through half or three-quarters of that by 9am," Stovall quipped on CNBC Thursday.
+"I feel like a dieter with a calorie allotment who has already gone through half or three-quarters of that by 9 am," Stovall quipped on CNBC on Thursday.

 RETAIL SHARES SLUMP

-Major gainers in the blue-chip index on Thursday included banks JPMorgan Chase and Goldman Sachs, and credit card company American Express, two sectors expected to benefit from higher interest rates.
+Major gainers in the blue-chip index on Thursday included banks JPMorgan Chase and Goldman Sachs and credit card companies American Express and Visa, two sectors expected to benefit from higher interest rates.
 All rose at least one per cent.

 Other Dow leaders included IBM and General Electric, companies that have underperformed the broader market in recent years.

-They were offset somewhat by Intel, which dropped 1.8 per cent amid questions over a defect in computer chips that could render sensitive data vulnerable to hackers.
+They were offset somewhat by Intel, which slumped 3.1 per cent amid questions over a defect in computer chips that could render sensitive data vulnerable to hackers.

 Retailers also were under pressure following holiday performance updates by department stores showing sales improved, but perhaps not as much as hoped.

-Target, Best Buy and Gap all fell more than one per cent.
+JC Penney, which also reported higher holiday sales, saw its share price lose 5.1 per cent, while Target fell 2.6 per cent and Best Buy 2.9 per cent.

-Tesla Motors lost 0.8 per cent after again pushing back its time-frame for ramping up output on the closely-watched Model 3 vehicle.
+Tesla Motors dipped 0.1 per cent after again pushing back its time-frame for ramping up output on the closely-watched Model 3 vehicle.

-The electric car manufacturer said it now expects to hit a production level of 5,000 a week by the end of the second quarter instead of at the end of the first quarter.
+The electric carmaker said it now expects to hit a production level of 5,000 a week by the end of the second quarter instead of at the end of the first quarter.